jennjkim/jennjkim.github.io/essays/korean_cento.md

   - Korean
 essayurl: https://drive.google.com/file/d/1VHVnMzKB1Fhc_bO19zpU_1kbKJOn4GIX/view?usp=drive_link
 ---
-My collection of cento poetry focusing on 20th century Korean poetry.
-A cento is "a collage-poem composed of lines lifted from other sources" (https://www.nytimes.com/2006/04/02/books/arts/poem-these-fragments-i-have-shored.html).
-Here I theme my centos around the idea of the Korean concept of Osaekchallan.
+My collection of cento poetry.
+A cento is a collage-poem composed of lines from already existing sources.
+Here I theme my centos around the idea of the Korean concept of Osaekchallan and source from 20th century Korean poetry.